Big Ocean: Touring and second EP

 On April 2, 2025, Hyun-jin announced that he would be using the stage name PJ moving forward.
 This was announced through official content on episode 2 of their YouTube show "OceanView".

-On April 20, 2025, Big Ocean released their second EP, Underwater.
-This EP explores emracing one's identity and emotions, as part of a more mature concept that contrasts with the "younger concepts" of their earlier work.
+On April 20, Big Ocean released their second EP, Underwater.
+This EP explores embracing one's identity and emotions, as part of a more mature concept that contrasts with the "younger concepts" of their earlier work.
+In late April, Big Ocean embarked on their first European tour, titled "Underwater" and spanning five cities.

 On May 14, Big Ocean was recognized as one of the breakthrough artists in the Forbes 30 Under 30 Asia Entertainment & Sports List.
 The group is one of only two K-pop boy bands, alongside Stray Kids, featured in Forbes magazine for 2025.
+On July 3, Big Ocean performed at Anime Friends in São Paulo as the only K-pop act at the convention.

 Reception and impact

-Jeonghwan Kim, president of the Seoul Association of the Deaf, stated of Big Ocean that “[m]any Deaf youth see their presence onstage as a powerful form of representation."
-He added that “[t]heir work broadens the public’s perception of artistic expression beyond sound.”
-Deaf author and journalist Liam O’Dell expressed how Big Ocean is counteracting the “frustrating misconception that Deaf and hard-of-hearing people can’t make or enjoy music.”
+Jeonghwan Kim, president of the Seoul Association of the Deaf, stated of Big Ocean that "many Deaf youth see their presence onstage as a powerful form of representation."
+He added that "their work broadens the public’s perception of artistic expression beyond sound."
+Deaf author and journalist Liam O'Dell expressed how Big Ocean is counteracting the "frustrating misconception that Deaf and hard-of-hearing people can’t make or enjoy music."

-Many fans have learned sign languages from Big Ocean, who prepare tutorials for signing their songs.

-Chan-yeon has shared that fans “who were overcoming cancer, surviving school bullying or healing from personal hardships” have taken inspiration from their work.
-Chan-yeol repeated a statement one fan shared with Big Ocean: "You’re proof that something that seems impossible can actually happen."
+Chan-yeon has shared that fans "who were overcoming cancer, surviving school bullying or healing from personal hardships" have taken inspiration from their work.
+Chan-yeon repeated a statement one fan shared with Big Ocean: "You’re proof that something that seems impossible can actually happen."
+Many fans have learned some signs from Big Ocean, who prepare tutorials for signing their songs.